Bulgaria votes to give fresh backing to PM

 The Organisation for Security and Cooperation in Europe (OSCE) is monitoring the election as there are some concerns over vote buying given Bulgaria's ranking as the EU's second most corrupt country.

+"It's clear there is no alternative to GERB," businessman Todor Valkov, 43, said after voting.
+"The Bulgarian judicial system is ill, it's so corrupted.
+It's time to get rid of so many people."

-The first indication of the results will be exit polls at about 17:00 British time and official results are expected Monday morning.
-Local elections will also be held Sunday.
+The first indication of the results will be exit polls at about 1600 GMT (5:00 p.m.
+BST) and official results are expected on Monday morning.
+Local elections will also be held on Sunday.

-While the presidential role is largely ceremonial, a Plevneliev win -- replacing the current incumbent, Socialist Georgi Parvanov -- would remove potential for a high-profile dissenting voice and the threat of vetoing legislation.
+While the presidential role is largely ceremonial, a Plevneliev win -- replacing incumbent Socialist Georgi Parvanov -- would remove potential for a high-profile dissenting voice and the threat of vetoing legislation.

-"A victory for Plevneliev will place GERB in a commanding position ahead of the legislative election scheduled for 2013," said James Goundry, an analyst at consultancy IHS Europe.
+"A victory for Plevneliev will place GERB in a commanding position ahead of the legislative election scheduled for 2013," James Goundry, an analyst at consultancy IHS Europe, said.

-They show Plevneliev will probably need a second round to gain more than 50 percent of the vote and his most likely opponent is Socialist candidate Ivailo Kalfin, a former foreign minister.
+They show Plevneliev will probably need a second round to gain more than 50 percent of the vote, his most likely opponent being Socialist Ivailo Kalfin, a former foreign minister.

 Former EU Commissioner Meglena Kuneva, an independent who is expected to gain support from voters dissatisfied with the political establishment, is in third place.